brmprnk/LB2292/project2/data/collection_process.md

 ## Data Processing

-Using the `process_tcga.py` script, first the individual data types and the clinical metadata are parsed individually (as described in the subsections below).
+Using the `process_tcga.py` script (make sure to correctly fill out the paths to the data folders and sample sheets), first the individual data types and the clinical metadata are parsed individually (as described in the subsections below).
 The resulting individual output files are:
+- `data/processed/clinical_full.csv`
+- `data/processed/cnv_full.pkl`
+- `data/processed/expression_full.pkl`
+- `data/processed/meth_full.pkl`
+- `data/processed/mirna_full.pkl`

+From these files, there are $9648$ samples that have all the data types available, so we also create subset files for each type of data that only contain these samples.
+These files are:

 - `data/processed/clinical.csv`
 - `data/processed/cnv.pkl`
 - `data/processed/expression.pkl`
 - `data/processed/meth.pkl`
 - `data/processed/mirna.pkl`

-From these files, there are $9648$ samples that have all the data types available, so we also create subset files for each type of data that only contain these samples.
-These files are:

-- `data/processed/clinical_overlap.csv`
-- `data/processed/cnv_overlap.pkl`
-- `data/processed/expression_overlap.pkl`
-- `data/processed/meth_overlap.pkl`
-- `data/processed/mirna_overlap.pkl`

 ### Gene expression processing